danielmahyar/danielmahyar/README.md

 [Picture of Daniel Cargar Mahyar](./profle-picture.jpg)

 Welcome to my GitHub profile!
-I'm Daniel Cargar Mahyar, a 19-year-old male pursuing a BSc. in Software Technology at the Technical University of Denmark.
-I'm in my third semester of studies and working as a freelancer while venturing into starting my own software company.
+I'm Daniel Cargar Mahyar, a 20-year-old male pursuing a BSc. in Software Technology at the Technical University of Denmark.
+I'm in my fifth semester of studies and working as a student software engineer at Langstack while pursuing my dream of starting my own software company.

 ## About Me